mathiasverraes/15yearsddd/manuscript/mathias-verraes/essay.md

 In fact, a couple of years before Eric Evans published his book, Martin Fowler described an implementation for `Money` in [Patterns of Enterprise Application Architecture](http://amzn.to/1TN7Tq4).

-The pattern describes an object consisting of two properties, a number for the amount we're interested in, and another property for the associated currency (which in itself could be a Value Object).
+The pattern describes an object consisting of two properties, a number for the amount we're interested in, and another property for the associated currency (which in itself could be a Value Object as well).
 The `Money` Value Object is immutable, so all operations will return a new instance.

 ![Money](../images/mathias-verraes/Money.png)